- Search The Registry

 *Ray Durem was born on this date in 1914.
 He was a Black activist and poet.

-Ramón Durem was born in Seattle, Washington of mixed heritage.
+Ramón Durem was born in Seattle, Washington, of mixed heritage.
 Leaving home at fourteen, he briefly served in the U.S. Navy before suffering a leg injury that forced his discharge.
-He then worked as a laborer until enrolling at the University of California in Berkeley where he joined the Communist Party in 1931 and volunteered to join the Loyalist cause in Spain.
+He then worked as a laborer until enrolling at the University of California in Berkeley.
+He joined the Communist Party in 1931 and volunteered to join the Loyalist cause in Spain.

 Durem left the United States in March 1937 and was wounded in the Brunete Offensive of that year.
-During his long recuperation at the American hospital in Villa Paz, Durem met and married a Brooklyn nurse named Rebecca Schulman.
+During his long recovery at the American hospital in Villa Paz, Durem met and married a Brooklyn nurse named Rebecca Schulman.
 Durem returned to the front in 1938 and participated in the Ebro Offensive.
-In October, around the same time Rebecca was having his first child (named Dolores for La Pasionaria) in New York, he marched in Barcelona’s farewell parade.
+In October, around the same time Rebecca was having their first child (Dolores for La Pasionaria) in New York, he marched in Barcelona’s farewell parade.
 He was expatriated in December.
 The Durem family moved to Los Angeles and had two more daughters while he became an active union organizer.